 The following specification identifies what the Time Machine can do at the present time.
 As new features are added, The Time Machine can be easily updated by replacing the main program chip.

 The Time Machine is housed in a small, hand held enclosure with a 16 character LCD screen, five push buttons, and a sensitivity control.
-At the top end of the enclosure are four (or more) jacks.
+At the top end of the enclosure are four jacks.
 A sensor input jack accepts a variety of sensors to trigger the exposures.
 A shutter output jack is used to trip an electric shutter or emulate infrared remote controls.
-The flash output jack ("sync" female) is used to fire an electronic flash.
+The flash output jack (PC female) is used to fire an electronic flash.
 The Time Machine runs on a built-in nine volt battery or an included AC adaptor.
-For longer periods of unattended operation, it can also be powered by ann external twelve volt battery.
+For longer periods of unattended operation, it can also be powered by an external 12 volt battery.

 All settings are entered with the keypad and parameters are displayed on the built-in LCD screen.
 You don't need a computer to program it or interpret your settings.
 They are entered and displayed in plain English.
 And with a built-in battery you can easily take it anywhere you take your camera.

 The Time Machine was invented by Bryan Mumford and is assembled by hand at our facility in Santa Barbara, California.
 We are specialists in time, and also make the well-known MicroSet Precision Clock and Watch Timer used around the world to measure and calibrate precision clocks and watches.
-The crystal timebase of each Time Machine is calibrated by hand to a precision of one or two parts per million, the same as our clock and watch timing tools.
+The crystal timebase of each Time Machine is calibrated by hand to a precision of 4 or 5 parts per million.

 Modes of Operation